paulplant/xdrip4ios_docs/docs/index.md

 **xDrip4iOS** (also known as **"xDrip for iOS"** or **"xdripswift"**) is an open-source application to display real time blood glucose data.

-**xDrip4iOS** is also available on the App Store under the name [**Shuggah**](https://apps.apple.com/en/app/shuggah/id1586789452).
-The Shuggah release is done by third-party is not directly managed by the xDrip4iOS project team.

 <img src=".\img\xDrip4iOS_env.png" style="zoom:67%;" />

 It is able to connect as a **Master** device to various types of Continuous Glucose Monitor systems and display their values on the screen.
 This is the main way that most people (usually patients with Type 1 Diabetes) will use the app.